NeveenJarrar/Almosafer/README.md

 # Almosafer

-*This repository contains a Java-based test automation project for testing the Almosafer website.
+This repository contains a Java-based test automation project for testing the Almosafer website.
 The project utilizes the Selenium WebDriver and TestNG frameworks.
 ## Project Description

-The `Almosafer` class contains a set of test cases that cover various functionalities of the Almosafer website.
+The "Almosafer" class contains a set of test cases that cover various functionalities of the Almosafer website.
 Here's an overview of the test cases implemented:

 1.check_the_website_default_currency`: This test verifies if the default currency displayed on the website is SAR (Saudi Riyal).